At papaeya, we are travel experts who make games about travel.

 Why It’s Great:

-Pan Am is a gorgeous, historically themed game where players operate upstart airlines trying to outmaneuver and eventually sell to the legendary Pan American World Airways.
-The mix of route building, bidding, and economic planning wrapped in 1960s retro style makes this a fan favorite for aviation and history buffs alike.
+Pan Am is a stunning, historically themed strategy game where players build upstart airlines, expand their networks, and eventually sell to the legendary Pan American World Airways.
+With a perfect blend of route-building, bidding, and economic strategy — all wrapped in gorgeous 1960s retro design — it’s a must-play for aviation and history enthusiasts alike.

 ✈️ 🇪🇺 3.
 Airlines Europe (2011)